Trading 101: What is a moving average and how do I use it?

 The following USDCHF hourly chart with a 5, 10 and 30 periods EMAs illustrates two very profitable opportunities provided by this strategy.

 Using the 200-day Moving Average to Define Long Term Trends

 As you can see there are several ways to use moving averages to guide your trading.
 They’re very easy to use and apply and can help you identify trading opportunities, provided prices are trending.
-It’s important to consider the bigger picture and be cautious if prices show signs of consolidation or rangebound action as this can result in moving averages losing some of their effectiveness.
+It’s important to consider the bigger picture.
+Be cautious if prices show signs of consolidation or rangebound action.
+This can result in moving averages losing some of their effectiveness.